compound-finance/quark/README.md

 Callbacks need to be explicitly turned on by Quark scripts.
 Specifically, this is done by writing the callback target address to the callback storage slot in _Quark State Manager_ (can be done via the `allowCallback` helper function in [`QuarkScript.sol`](./quark-core/src/QuarkScript.sol)).

+### EIP-1271 Signatures

+_Quark wallets_ come with built-in support for EIP-1271 signatures.
+This means that _Quark wallets_ can be owned by smart contracts.
+The owner smart contract verifies any signatures signed for the _Quark wallet_, allowing for different types of signature verification schemes to be used (e.g. multisig, passkey).

 ## Adding Library Dependencies

 Dependencies should be added using `forge install` from the root directory.
 Whenever a new dependency is added, a remapping for it must be defined in both `remappings.txt` and `remappings-relative.txt`.
 Please see [Project Structure and Sub-projects](#project-structure-and-sub-projects) and [Dependencies](#dependencies).